-Understanding Franchise Failure Rates And How To Lower Them
+Franchise Failure Rates & How To Lower Them

-The franchise industry has grown tremendously since the 1980’s because its value proposition is unparalleled.
-That value proposition is of course, dependent upon all parties handle all things properly.
-And, of course, ‘all things’ means franchisor, franchisee, supplier, and consumer.
+The franchise industry has grown tremendously since the 1980’s.
+It’s value proposition however, is dependent upon whether or not a franchise has value.
 Unfortunately, failure among franchisors and franchisees alike has been a demon accompanying industry growth.
 Two key factors, lack of planning and psychology of the industry, contribute greatly to that failure.

 Planning Is Factor One In Avoiding Franchise Failure

-Post feasibility, careful planning should touch on strategy, organization, legal work and the most important of all, learning to be a franchisor.
-With all the preparation in the world, if a franchisor does not understand how to fulfill their role, they will most likely fail.
+In cases where a concept makes sense for franchising, if a franchisor doesn’t understand how to fulfill their role, they’ll most likely fail.
 Along the way, franchisors create their own brand of misery while giving birth to unhappy franchisees.

-Franchisees also fail due to lack of planning and in their case it’s a total lack of concern, or a refusal to conduct proper franchise due diligence.
-They refuse common sense due diligence before buying because, just like the franchisor above, it’s easier not to do the necessary homework and planning.
-Believe it or not, most franchise owners really don’t know what they’ve purchased until after they take ownership of their franchise.
-In many cases, long after.
-Why is this so?
-Because most franchisees make purchases on emotion, not research.
-Many franchise brokers earn a fine living in franchising due to this fact alone.
-Be smart, retain competent due diligence assistance if you’re buying a franchise.
+Franchisees also fail due to lack of planning and in their case it’s a lack of concern with, or a refusal to conduct proper franchise due diligence.
+While common sense dictates analysis of a purchase, it’s most often not done.
+In fact, our experience says that most franchise owners really don’t know what they’ve purchased until after they start their business.
+Many franchise brokers earn a fine based on this fact alone.
+Retain competent due diligence if you’re buying a franchise.

 Once again, both sides of the equation, franchisors and franchisees, fail because they fall prey to a similar problem; the psychology of franchising.